20% off Prints and Digital Items!

 Who are some of your favorite artists?

 Brian Froud was my first introduction to fairy art, so he will always remain a favorite.
-Others that I admire are Waterhouse, Kinuko Craft, Amy Brown, Stephanie Law, Jasmine Becket-Griffith, Josephine Wall and Victoria Frances.
+Others that I admire are Waterhouse, Kinuko Craft, Amy Brown, Jasmine Becket-Griffith, Annie Stegg, Iren Horrors, Abigail Larsen and Victoria Frances.

 What media do you use for your art?